 Boeing says its pay and benefit offers are industry leading at a time of high unemployment when many workers are getting modest rises and paying much more of their health-care costs.

 The situation puts both sides under pressure.
 The union knows it is strategic to Boeing.

 "They also know they have to deliver at the bargaining table," said Gary Chaison, a professor of industrial relations at Clark University in Worcester, Massachusetts.

 "Boeing has an embarrassment of riches," he added.
 But the company "has to maintain its reputation of being a tough negotiator to get what it wants."

-Technical workers, whose work provides a crucial bridge between that of engineers and machinists, would get a 3.5 percent raise in each of the first and third years and a 3 percent raise in each of the other two years.
+Technical workers, whose work provides a crucial bridge between that of engineers and machinists, would get a 3.5 percent increase in each of the first and third years and a 3 percent rise in each of the other two years.
 That's up from 3 percent in the first year and 2.5 percent a year in the proposed contract's other three years in the company's previous offer.

 Boeing said it also lowered employees' out-of-pocket contribution for health care and eliminated hospital co pays, among other steps, in response to the union's rejection of its first offer.
 Members voted it down by a margin of about 96 percent.

 The negotiations are set to resume on Tuesday.